About This Story…

 To be honest, we weren’t noticing much at all.
 None of us saw the red sports car arrive.
 It must have rolled down the slope with its engine off or someone would surely have heard it.
 It had no lights either.
 I reckon the driver was drunk and looking for a nice safe spot to sleep it off.
 But there’s no way of knowing, not now.

 The party was at its height.
 Everyone was dancing except Big Mick.
 He was perched in one of the ruined windows of my castle, blowing away for all he was worth.
 The dancers were yelling in time to the music.
 The noise was deafening.

 The driver was bound to wonder what was going on, I suppose.
 He switched on his car lights right in the middle of the grand round.
 Big Mick stopped with a sort of strangled whistle.
 All the ghosts shivered as the light passed through them.

 It didn’t pass through Twinkle, of course.
 She’s made of sterner stuff.
 She turned round to face the car, and the headlights caught the sweat streaming down her head and neck.
 Her hair was hanging like strings.
 I thought she was anything but comely now — though since her sark was hitched up to her backside, others might have thought differently.

-I don’t know what the driver was thinking when she bared her teeth and started towards him.
+I don’t know what the driver was thinking when she bared those pointed teeth and started towards him.
 But by the time Twinkle had covered ten yards and raised her spell-throwing arm, he had gunned the motor and disappeared over the brow of the hill.
 Twinkle’s snarl was a joy to the ear as she started up the hill after him.
 All the ghosts were cheering her on.